keptenkurk/Mobotix-tools/README.md

 on a list of camera's.
 * mxrestore.py  -  Restores multiple backups made with mxbackup.py or manually with the
 "Save current configuration to local computer" option.
-* mxpgm  -  Changes mobotix camera configurations on the fly according to the configuration script supplied.
+* mxpgm.py  -  Changes mobotix camera configurations on the fly according to the configuration script supplied.
+Instead of installing python3, Windows users can also use the executables from the /dist folder in a DOS box.

 DISCLAIMER: This software is built out of personal interest and not related to Mobotix AG in any way.
 You are free to use these tools for personal use.
 I will not be liable for any